United States of America country brief

-The Minister for Trade and Competitiveness, Dr Craig Emerson, visited Washington DC and New York from 14 to 19 July 2012 for bilateral meetings including with senior members of Congress, and to participate in the 20th Anniversary of the American Australian Leadership Dialogue.
+Then-Minister for Trade and Competitiveness, Dr Craig Emerson, visited Washington DC and New York from 14 to 19 July 2012 for bilateral meetings including with senior members of Congress, and to participate in the 20th Anniversary of the American Australian Leadership Dialogue.

 Visits to Australia

 President Barack Obama made his first official visit to Australia from 16 to 17 November 2011 to celebrate the 60th anniversary of the ANZUS alliance.
-The visit resulted in a number of significant outcomes, including on defence cooperation and cooperation to increase global growth, trade and jobs.
+The visit resulted in a number of significant outcomes, including on defence cooperation and cooperation to increase global growth, trade and employment.

-US Secretary of Homeland Security Janet Napolitano visited Australia from 3 to 5 May 2012 for the Coral Sea anniversary.
+Then-US Secretary of Homeland Security Janet Napolitano visited Australia from 3 to 5 May 2012 for the Coral Sea anniversary.